eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-21_yeah-indeed-it-is-all-about-balance.md

 - - -

-This page is synchronized from the post: [老人憶往 Yeah, indeed, it is all about balance.](https://steemit.com/@deanliu/yeah-indeed-it-is-all-about-balance)
+This page is synchronized from the post: ['老人憶往 Yeah, indeed, it is all about balance.'](https://steemit.com/@deanliu/yeah-indeed-it-is-all-about-balance)